njoguamos/laravel-plausible/README.md

 php artisan plausible:install
 ```

-The install command will publish the [config file](/config/plausible.php).
+Install command will publish the [config file](/config/plausible.php).

-Ensure that you have update your application `.env` with credentials from [cloudflare](https://developers.cloudflare.com/plausible/get-started/) i.e.
+Ensure that you have updated your application `.env` with credentials from [cloudflare](https://developers.cloudflare.com/plausible/get-started/) i.e.

 ```dotenv
 #.env file